nanopen

 Rolling scars are commonly associated with long-term inflammatory acne that causes fibrous bands of tissue to develop under the skin.

-• Characteristics: Wave-like appearance due to fibrous bands pulling the epidermis.
+• Wave-like appearance due to fibrous bands pulling the epidermis.

-• Rationale: Deeper needles help break down fibrous bands and promote collagen remodeling.
+• Deeper needles help break down fibrous bands and promote collagen remodeling.

 Summary of Recommended Needle Lengths by Acne Scar Type